 There is wheelchair access to the meeting venue from the Main Entrance.
 If you do wish to attend this meeting, please contact the clerk should you have specific accessibility needs.
+There is an induction loop in the meeting room.

 Evacuation Procedures